-- Direction 29: Deliver health built environments and better urban design - 29.2: Enhance the quality of neighbourhoods by integrating recreational walking and cycling networks.
+- Direction 29: Deliver health built environments and better urban design

 There is opportunity to make improvements to walking and cycling networks within the Precinct, furthering Action 29.2.
 Given this, improving walling and cycling networks will be included as key inputs to the Precinct Principles and Opportunities and Constraints analysis.